International Cosmic Ray Conference

 As part of the opening ceremonies, The O'Ceallaigh Medal is presented to a researcher who has made distinguished contributions to Cosmic Ray Physics.
-Also, the Yodh Prize and the Bhabha Medal and Prizes are awarded to senior members of the community.
+Also, the Yodh Prize and the Bhabha Medal and Prize are awarded to senior members of the community.

 For young researchers, the Shakti Duggal Award and two IUPAP Young Scientist Awards are presented at each ICRCs.

 Proceedings are published for each conference.
 Some are, partially or in full, available online (see external links).

 The NASA's Astrophysics Data System (ADS) has started to gather these proceedings and publish them online on the ADS webserver.